Kohlers disease is a rare phenomenon occurring in the navicular bone of the foot. It was first described in 1908 by radiologist Alban Kohler.

 It falls under the category of avascular necrosis, also referred to as osteochondroses and osteonecrosis, which is destruction of bone due to a decrease in blood supply to that bone.
 There is no definitive explanation for why this phenomenon occurs, but one put forward is that the navicular bone, being the last bone of the foot to ossify (fully develop), may be pressed against the adjacent bones, the talus and cuneiform bones.
 As the child ages and becomes heavier, this compression increases and the blood supply to the navicular is thus cut off, resulting in the inability of the navicular bone to fully form.

-Looking at the yellow arrow on the x-ray one can see how different the navicular bone appears compared to the same bone on the other foot.
+Looking at the yellow arrow on the x-ray one can see how different the navicular bone appears compared to the same bone on the left foot.
 The growth of the affected bone has been delayed.
-The affected bone itself is irregular in appearance.
+The affected bone itself is irregular and flattened in appearance.
 Parts of the bone may be sclerotic (more dense in appearance) and there may also be small fractures in the bone.

 Serial x-rays, taken over a period of several months can be very helpful in observing the progress of the healing process.

-Kohler's disease is thought to be a self limiting condition meaning that with proper treatment the problem will resolve.
+Kohlers disease is thought to be a self limiting condition meaning that with proper treatment the problem will resolve.
 The purpose of the navicular bone with the tibialis posterior tendon inserting into it is to support the arch.
 The collapsing of the arch can be one of the causative factors in the onset of this condition.
 Treatment, therefore, is to relieve the stress on the navicular bone.
-In mild cases nothing more than a soft orthotic may be necessary to support the navicular bone and allow it to heal.
+In mild cases nothing more than a soft orthotic may be necessary to support the navicular bone to take pressure off the tibialis posterior tendon and allow the bone to heal.
 Parents need to warn their children that the orthotic has to be worn all the time.
 Running around the house barefoot, for example, will only worsen the symptoms.

 In more severe cases anti-inflammatory medication may be given on an as needed basis.
 More severe cases may also require a cast rather than an orthotic.
 The cast needs to be applied in such manner to force the foot into mild supination in order to take the strain off of the navicular.
+Additionally, an ankle equinus (inability of the foot to bend upwards) also has to be addressed.
 This can be a weightbearing cast.
 Treatment is usually for six to eight weeks.